 Education is free and compulsory from ages 6 to 15, but attendance is not enforced and most students leave school after 4 years.
-Primary school is 6 years beginning at age 6.
-Upon completion, students are awarded a Certificat de Fin ďEtudes de Base (CFEB).
+Primary school up to 2000 was 6 years beginning at age 6.
+After 2000, this was changed to 5 years beginning at age 6.
+Upon completion, students are awarded a Certificat de Fin ďÊtudes de Base (CFEB).

 Lower secondary school has vocational and general academic options.
 Vocational lower secondary school is offered at centre d'apprentissage (Apprenticeship Centers).
 It is a 4-year program and stuents are awarded a Certificat d'Apprentissage et de Perfectionnement (CAP) upon completion.
 Collège d'Enseignement moyen is a 4-year program leading to the Brevet d'Enseignement Fondamental (BEF).

 Vocational upper secondary school is offered at a lycée d'Enseignement professionnel.
 It is a 2-year program and leads to the Brevet d'Etudes Professionnelles (BEP) or the Baccalauréat Professionnel (BP).